dysinger/kh6e.org/content/test/next.md

-# FCC License Exams on Kauai
+# FCC License Exams on Kaua'i

 An Amateur Radio license exam session will be administered by Volunteer Examiners on Kaua`i about every three months.
 The date of